 An increase in receiver effective noise of 1 dB would result in significant degradation in communication range.

 Such an increase in effective receiver noise level corresponds to an (I + N)/N ratio of 1.26, or an I/N ratio of about −6 dB.
-This represents the required protection criterion for the AMS systems referenced herein from interference due to another radiocommunication service.
+This represents the required protection criterion for the AMS systems referenced herein from interference [due to another radiocommunication service/application].
 If multiple potential interference sources are present, protection of the AMS systems requires that this criterion is not exceeded due to the aggregate interference from the multiple sources.

 TABLE 1

-Typical technical characteristics of representative aeronautical mobile service systems operated in the frequency range 4 400-4 990 MHz
+Typical technical characteristics of representative systems operating in the aeronautical mobile service in the frequency range 4 400-4 990 MHz

 [Editor’s note: there is still some square brackets around some parameters in the table.
 It needs to be further checked and confirmed]